seqan/seqan/apps/gustaf/README.rst

 Installation
 ------------

-| Precompiled binaries (Linux 64-bit, Windows, Mac OS X) of Gustaf can
-  be downloaded from the SeqAn projects download page: http://www.seqan.de/downloads/projects.html

 | Gustaf is distributed with SeqAn - The C++ Sequence Analysis Library
   (see http://www.seqan.de).
-To build Gustaf yourself, you can check out the latest version of SeqAn and build a release version with:
+Please check out the latest version of SeqAn and build a release version with:

 ::